f-duchenne/Evolution_pheno_vs_morpho/README.md

 The folder "functions and secondary scripts" contains some functions that are called in the main scripts or alternative scripts that have been used while building up the project, for exploration.

-Scripts 1 to 4 regards in silico simulations, while scripts 5 to 6 merge simulations and empirical data.
+Scripts 1 & 1bis define initial conditions for theoretical and empirical communities, respectively, to allows the reproducibility of the simulations.

 Script 2 is a Julia script, which is used to perform the coevolution simulations, and ran on a HPC plateform.

+Scripts 3 & 4 successively extract communitiy measures from *in silico* simulations and plot the results.
 The middle part of script 3, was also ran on a HPC plateform to gain time.

+Scripts 5 extract communitiy measures from empirical networks and from simulations performed with initial empirical network sizes.

+Script 6 merge community measures from empirical networks and simulations to do figure 5.

 # Empirical data